 How do you report online CSAE?

-When it is identified, Child Sexual Abuse and Exploitation should be reported to your local Police to enable effective safeguarding of potential victims and investigation of suspected criminal activity.
+When it is identified, Child Sexual Abuse and Exploitation (CSAE) should be reported to your local Police to enable effective safeguarding of potential victims and investigation of suspected criminal activity.

 When to report